-4. Alaska Department of Labor and Workforce Development
+6. Alaska Department of Labor and Workforce Development

 a.
-The Lessee shall facilitate Alaska resident hire monitoring by reporting project wages on a quarterly basis for each individual employed by the Lessee in the lease area, through electronic unemployment insurance reporting, and by requiring the same of the lessee's contractors and subcontractors.
+The lessee shall facilitate Alaska resident hire monitoring by reporting project wages on a quarterly basis for each individual employed by the lessee in the lease area, through electronic unemployment insurance reporting, and by requiring the same of the lessee's contractors and subcontractors.

-5. U.S. Army Corps of Engineers
+7. U.S. Army Corps of Engineers

 a.
-A U.S. Army Corps of Engineers permit is required when work is anticipated on, in, or affects navigable waters or involves wetland-related dredge or fill activities.
+A U.S. Army Corps of Engineers permit is required when work is anticipated on, in, or affects navigable waters or involves wetland related dredge or fill activities.
 A Section 10 permit is required for construction, excavation, or deposition of material in, over, or under navigable waters, or for any work which would affect the course, location, condition, or capacity of navigable waters, or for any work which would affect the course, location, condition, of capacity of navigable waters (33 USC 403).
-Oil and gas activities requiring this type of permit include, but are not limited to, exploration drilling from a jackup drill rig, installation of a production platform, or construction of a causeway.
 A Section 404 permit (33 USC 404) authorizes the discharge of dredged and fill material into waters and wetlands of the United States.
-The process and concerns are similar for both permits and, at times, both may be required.
+The process is similar for both permits and, at times, both may be required.

-6. Pipeline and Hazardous Materials Safety Administration
+8. Pipeline and Hazardous Materials Safety Administration

+a.
 Lessees are advised that any pipeline used for transportation of gas or hazardous liquids may be subject to Federal Pipeline Safety Laws (49 USC 60101 et seq.) and regulations (49 CFR 190-195) under the jurisdiction of the U.S. DOT - Pipeline and Hazardous Materials Safety Administration.

-7. U.S. Fish and Wildlife Service and National Marine Fisheries Service a.
+9. U.S. Fish and Wildlife Service and National Marine Fisheries Service a.
 Lessees are advised that the Endangered Species Act of 1973 (ESA), as amended (16 USC 1531-1544) protects endangered and threatened species and candidate species for listing that may occur in the lease sale area.
 Lessees shall comply with the Recommended Protection Measures developed by the USFWS to ensure adequate protection for all endangered, threatened and candidate species.
 The following endangered or threatened species occur in or adjacent to the lease sale area:

 Common Name ESA Status

-Bowhead whale Endangered

 Spectacled eider Threatened

 Steller's eider (Alaska breeding population) Threatened

 Polar bear Threatened